jun-simons/ChronoGraph/docs/tutorials/algorithm_basics.md

 # Algorithms Basics

 ChronoGraph bundles a set of graph algorithms under `chronograph::graph::algorithms`.
-You simply pass your `Graph` (or `Snapshot`) and get back results—no need to mess with internals.
+To use it, you simply pass your `Graph` (or `Snapshot`) and get back results.

 ## 1. Reachability